Charystag/Asmlearning/docs/Chapter3.md

 After that we can run the exit program by typing `./exit` and view the status code by typing `echo $?`.

+## Outline of an Assembly Language program

+### Comments

+What to include into comments :
+-	The purpose of the code
+-	An overview of the processing involved
+-	Anything strange the program does and why it does it